data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_projects/7_talk.md

 related_publications: false
 ---

-We are pleased to confirm that [Prof. Dr. Fabian J. Theis](https://www.professoren.tum.de/en/theis-fabian) will be presenting at our next seminar on **Wednesday, April 30th**. **Title and abstract to be announced shortly**.
+We are pleased to confirm that [Prof. Dr. Fabian J. Theis](https://www.professoren.tum.de/en/theis-fabian) will be presenting at our next seminar on **Wednesday, May 28th**.

 #### Abstract: